ledger/ledger/README.md

 [ledger/ledger-mode repository] and a vim plugin is located in the [ledger/vim-ledger repository].

+## Docker version

+If you have Docker installed on your computer or server, you can use a [Docker version](https://hub.docker.com/r/dcycle/ledger/) of this software, without installing any further dependencies:

+    $ docker run --rm -v "$PWD"/test/input:/data dcycle/ledger:1 -f /data/sample.dat reg

 ## Dependencies

 If you wish to proceed in this venture, you'll need a few dependencies.
 The